visusal/pilaster/docs/index.md

 ### Cite this work

-*A. Benito-Santos and R. Therón, ‘Pilaster: A Collection of Citation Metadata Extracted From Publications on Visualization for the Digital Humanities’, presented at the 5th Workshop on Visualization for the Digital Humanities, 2020.*
+*A. Benito-Santos and R. Therón, ‘Pilaster: A Collection of Citation Metadata Extracted From Publications on Visualization for the Digital Humanities’, presented at the 5th Workshop on Visualization for the Digital Humanities, 2020.* [BibTeX](bibtex/pilaster.bib)

 ### Works using this dataset
-*A. Benito-Santos and R. T. Sánchez, ‘A Data-Driven Introduction to Authors, Readings, and Techniques in Visualization for the Digital Humanities’, IEEE Computer Graphics and Applications, vol. 40, no. 3, pp. 45–57, May 2020, doi: [10.1109/MCG.2020.2973945](https://doi.org/10.1109/MCG.2020.2973945).*
+*A. Benito-Santos and R. T. Sánchez, ‘A Data-Driven Introduction to Authors, Readings, and Techniques in Visualization for the Digital Humanities’, IEEE Computer Graphics and Applications, vol. 40, no. 3, pp. 45–57, May 2020, doi: [10.1109/MCG.2020.2973945](https://doi.org/10.1109/MCG.2020.2973945).* [BibTeX](bibtex/data-driven-introduction.bib)
 ### Contact
-Please send requests for corrections or comments to [Alejandro Benito-Santos.](mailto:abenito@usal.es?subject=[GitHub]Pilaster-contact)
+If you want your work displayed in this page, or have any requests for corrections or comments, please contact [Alejandro Benito-Santos.](mailto:abenito@usal.es?subject=[GitHub]Pilaster-contact)